asavinov/prosto/README.md

 Each table has some structure which is defined by its *attributes*.
 Table data is defined by the tuples it consists of and each tuple is a combination of some attribute values.

 There exist many different ways to populate a table with tuples (attribute values).
-One of the simplest one is a table `population` operation.
+One of the simplest one is a table `populate` operation.
 It relies on a *user-defined function* which is supposed to "know" how to populate this table by returning a `pandas` data frame with the data:

 ```python
 sales_data = {